AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-asset-types.md

 9. In the `Select Stream Type` window, click **MyOCS.PumpState** in the list, and then click **Add**.

 1. Click the **Status** tab, and click **Add Status Configuration**.
     The `Select Property` window opens with a list of properties that can be represented as a status.
-For a property to be configured as a status, the property must be an enumerated state or a string.
-Click **Cancel** to exit the window. <!-- Will this example provide any properties that can be displayed as a status? -->
+For a property to be configured as a status, the property must be an enumerated state.
+Click **Cancel** to exit the window.

 2. When you are finished adding Metadata, Properties, and Status to the asset type, click **Save**.